adhirajpandey/Amazon-Scraper/README.md

 There are three scrapers in this project :

-  - product_details.py - Product link as input and Product Title and Price as Output.
+  - product_details.py - Product link as input and Product Title, Price, Rating, Number of Reviews as Output.
   - search_results.py - Search Term as input and txt file of links of listed Products as Output.
   - links_csv.py - Text file of links as input and csv file with details as Output.